eddyystop/feathers-service-verify-reset/README.md

 ### Client

-Client loads a wrapper for package API.
+Client loads a wrapper for the package

 ```html
 <script src=".../feathers-service-verify-reset/lib/client.js"></script>
 ```

-It can now use the package APIs.
+and then uses convenient APIs.

 ```javascript
 // Add a new user, using standard feathers users service.